tfwright/spur/README.md

 2. Add a `many_to_many` association between your audience module's Ecto schema.
 By default Spur expects this to be named `:activities`.
 If you want to name it something else, add another line to the config: `audience_assoc_name: :events`.
 3. Finally, make sure that your trackable objects implement `audience`.
 It should return either an Ecto query or a plain list of the audience structs configured with the above association.

-Now when you use one of the callback's above to track an object, the resulting `Activity` will automatically be associated with the audience records returned for that object.
+Now when you use one of the callback's above to track an object, the resulting `Activity` will automatically be associated with the audience records returned for that object:

       # SpurTest.TrackableStruct
       def audience(trackable_struct), do: Ecto.assoc(trackable_struct, :watchers)